Chimp Management home page basket Basket

 Day 1

-Arrival time is between 15-17.30 where you’ll be greeted by a member of the team.
+Arrival time is between 15:00-17.30 where you’ll be greeted by a member of the team.
 Your Mentor will host a 1-hour session between 18:00-19:00 to welcome everyone, during which you’ll get to know your fellow guests and introduce yourselves.

-The session will include an overview of what to expect from the weekend, and to start to think about what you’re hoping to achieve from the Retreat.
+The session will include an overview of what to expect from the retreat, and to start to think about what you’re hoping to achieve from the Retreat.
 This session will cater to the participants in attendance and so may include an introduction / a refresher on The Model, and the rules of the mind in preparation for your discussions.

 Day 2

-After breakfast, you’ll start the day by exploring your own agenda points with the group, identifying what you would like to achieve from the weekend, challenges you might be facing and how you can manage your mind.
+After breakfast, you’ll start the day by exploring your own agenda points with the group, identifying what you would like to achieve from the retreat, challenges you might be facing and how you can manage your mind.
 A working lunch of sandwiches and cakes will be provided.

 During the afternoon, you’ll break for a few hours, offering time to explore the local towns, take in a walk or take advantage of some time to yourself to rest and reflect on the discussions so far.